 The taxi driver dropped us off at Largo do Professor Abel Salazar, a small square next to the University of Porto.
 With the help of friendly neighbors we checked into our apartment (a complete upgrade from our Barcelona hostel) and starting exploring the city on foot.
 We fell in love right away.

 Windy little alleyways and colorful houses welcomed us as we walked up and down cobblestone roads.
-The site of laundry hanging off balconies of Pombaline style buildings, next to ornate cathedrals covered in geometric blue tiles was like taking a step back in time.
+The sight of laundry hanging off balconies of Pombaline style buildings, next to ornate cathedrals covered in geometric blue tiles was like taking a step back in time.
 The juxtaposition of old town charm with modern urban development fascinated me as we wandered from the newer Trindade district and monumental Praça da Liberdade to the romantic ancient Ribeira district by the banks of the Douro River.
 The lightrail metro was underground and convenient, as was the underground parking garages that directed vehicle traffic away from pedestrian thoroughfare.
 Everywhere you went there are plazas where people hang out in the evenings and enjoy a relaxing, slow-paced dinner in the company of delightful street musicians and performers.

 Over the next three days we wandered around the town and stopped at every pastry shop and store that caught our eyes.
 The people, the food, and the sights were so lovely and underrated in every way.
 The salespeople (and everyone we encountered) were extremely nice and helped us correct our grammar and accent when I try to order off the menu in Portuguese.
 As a tourist I felt so welcomed and thoroughly enjoyed my visit without having to deal with tourist traps or large crowds.